 Most braces are worn between 13 and 16 hours a day.
 A brace's effectiveness increases with the number of hours a day it's worn.
 Children who wear braces can usually participate in most activities and have few restrictions.
 If necessary, a child can take off the brace to participate in sports or other physical activities.

 Braces are discontinued when there are no further changes in height.
 On average, girls complete their growth at age 14, and boys at 16, but this varies greatly by individual.

 Severe scoliosis typically progresses with time, so your doctor might suggest scoliosis surgery to help straighten the curve and prevent it from getting worse.
-The most common type of scoliosis surgery is called spinal fusion.

 - Spinal fusion.
 In this procedure, surgeons connect two or more of the bones in the spine (vertebrae) together so they can't move independently.
 Pieces of bone or a bone-like material are placed between the vertebrae.
 Metal rods, hooks, screws or wires typically hold that part of the spine straight and still while the old and new bone material fuses together.